Jj-yyy/Nvwa/README.md

-# Nvwa-2
+# Nvwa

-Nvwa-2 is a game project developed in Python.
+Nvwa is a game project developed in Python.
 The project features a graphical user interface and various game assets, including images and GIFs for events and outcomes.

 ## Features
 - Interactive gameplay with random events